|Polyphaga (Water, Scarab Rove, Long-horned Snout Beetles and Leaf)

-The diet of the Mexican bean beetles consists of beans, legumes and the like.
-We find them in most of the types of types of bean plants; This Includes The Common Types Like The Phaseoulus Vulgaris, Azuki, Cowpea and Mung Bean (Vigna Spp), Lime Bean (Phaseolus Lunatus) And Soya Bean (Glycine Max).
+The diet of the Mexican bean beetles consists of beans, legumes, and the like.
+We find them in most types of bean plants; Includes The Common Types Like The Phaseolus Vulgaris, Azuki, Cowpea and Mung Bean (Vigna Spp), Lime Bean (Phaseolus Lunatus) And Soya Bean (Glycine Max).
 Apart from this, it also attacks several legumes like different types of clovers (Trifolium Spp) and Medicago Sativa (Alfalfa) Even though the matured beetles have an appetite for the leaves, they also eat the plant flowers and the fruits..
 They consume the gentle Parenchyma contained beneath the leaf, without destroying the top epidermis, which creates a lacy “skeleton-like look” for the leaves.
-The larvae, by eating them, damage the leaves in excess of what the adults do..
+The larvae, by eating them, damage the leaves in excess of what the adults do.

 The color of the Mexican matured bean beetles is brown with yellow tint and copper color; they are oval in shape, having 6 black spots oriented in three rows diagonal to their wing cover and they are ¼ in (6mm) in length.
 In appearance, they are like lady beetles (these are useful insects, do not kill them).
 Therefore have a close look to identify the larvae.
 The larvae are fat and yellow to orange in color measuring 1/3 inch (8mm) in length.
 They do not have legs; instead, they are long branching spines in 6 rows jutting out of their segments.
 The eggs are oval in shape and yellow in color.